Jaden Smith’s Company Vows To Donate Water To Flint Schools Each Month Until City’s Water Is Drinkable

-JUST, an eco-friendly bottled water company founded in 2015 by Jaden and Will Smith, has promised to provide water aid to the children of Flint, Michigan for the foreseeable future.
+JUST, an eco-friendly bottled water company founded in 2015 by Jaden and Will Smith, has promised to provide water aid to the children of Flint, Michigan, for the foreseeable future.
 The company, which bottles water in biodegradable, environmentally-friendly, plant-derived paper and sugarcane bottles, has already donated over 9,000 bottles of water to Flint since the community’s water crisis began, and is now vowing to donate more water to Flint schools until the city’s lead-laden tap water is safely drinkable again.

 As Huffington Post reports, Jaden Smith’s JUST CEO, Ira Laufer, has publicly claimed that the donations are necessary to help the children of Flint.
 Laufer reportedly came to the realization after learning about the impact the city’s polluted, undrinkable tap water has had on local public schools.